jessepav/lacygoill-wiki-backup/tmux/tmux.md

     bind C-g display "$EDITOR"

-And this option would not print some text in green on the right of your status line:
+And this code would not print some text in green on the right of your status line:

-    export my_color=green
+    my_color=green
     set -g status-right '#[bg=$my_color]this should be colored in $my_color'

 But this one would: